Digestive Health Associates

 Endoscopic procedures are generally short, and the doses of sedatives typically used are low compared to the amounts of medication typically used in providing anesthesia for surgical procedures.
 While the product labeling for some of these agents takes the regulatory-driven side of caution and advises against their use in breastfeeding mothers, the most current information suggests that these drugs may be used in a safe and effective fashion, for both endoscopic sedation and for general anesthesia.

-While recommendations of professional societies vary somewhat, the most current information supports resuming breastfeeding as soon as the mother has recovered sufficiently from endoscopic sedation to nurse.
-Most experts now reject prior recommendations to "pump and dump" prior to resuming breastfeeding, or waiting until the next day, in favor of immediate resumption of breastfeeding after recovery.
+While recommendations of professional societies vary somewhat, the most current information supports resuming breastfeeding as soon as the mother has recovered sufficiently from endoscopic sedation to nurse, or soon thereafter.
+Many experts now reject prior recommendations to "pump and dump" prior to resuming breastfeeding, or waiting until the next day, in favor of immediate resumption of breastfeeding after recovery or within a few hours.

 We recommend that you fully discuss your sedation options and post-procedure care with your gastroenterologist prior to your procedure.
 Your obstetrician, pediatrician and family physician are also valuable resources who may provide helpful input.